 Terms and Conditions

-These provide the basis for the contract between client and Veterinary Surgery.
+These provide the basis for the contract between the client and the veterinary surgery.
 If you require clarification on any of the below please do ask.

 4) Payment.
 All transactions (a transaction is defined as the transfer or sale of goods, services, treatments and fees from the practice to the client) are to be paid for immediately.
 The practice accepts cash, credit and debit cards and payment in advance.
 Payments by non chip-and-pin cards will not be accepted.
 In cases where a patient is admitted for disease investigation, surgery and/or treatment, payment is due at the end of the investigation/treatment.